Why study geology at the University of Kansas?

 Ph.D.
 Degree Requirements

-Doctoral students can specialize in any area of faculty expertise, including hydrogeology and geophysics.
+Doctoral students can specialize in any area of faculty expertise, including sedimentology, paleontology, tectonics, geobiology, glaciology, geophysics and hydrogeology.
 Prospective Ph.D. candidates are subject to the same initial requirements as master’s students.
 The master’s degree is not a prerequisite for doctoral aspirancy.
-A student with good background and good performance during the first 2 semesters may be invited to proceed directly toward the doctorate.
+A student with a good background and good performance during the first two semesters may be invited to proceed directly toward the doctorate.

 The student’s advisory committee and the student construct a curriculum that offers the best preparation for the chosen field of interest and satisfies the research skills requirement.
 Each student is expected to enroll in courses in supporting fields to develop a multidisciplinary approach to geology.
 The student must maintain at least a 3.0 grade-point average in geology and supporting science courses.